NIST Example Building 1 Model 1¶

 import logging

-bm = BuildingMOTIF('sqlite://', shacl_engine='topquadrant', log_level=logging.ERROR)
+bm = BuildingMOTIF('sqlite://', log_level=logging.ERROR)

 # load 223P library.
 We will load a recent copy from the models.open223.info

-# git repository; later, we will load this from the location of the actual standard
+# git repository; later, we will load this from the location of the actual standard.

-s223 = Library.load(ontology_graph="https://open223.info/223p.ttl", infer_templates=False, run_shacl_inference=False)
+s223 = Library.from_ontology("https://open223.info/223p.ttl", infer_templates=False, run_shacl_inference=False)

 # load the model into the BuildingMOTIF instance

-model = Model.create("urn:nist-bdg1-1")
+model = Model.from_file("https://models.open223.info/nist-bdg1-1.ttl")

-# validate the model against 223P ontology
+# validate the model against its manifest

-ctx = model.validate([s223.get_shape_collection(),
+ctx = model.validate()

 # print the validation result